 I find the best engineers are constantly absorbing knowledge.
 This is even more important today, with the rapid advancement of technology.
-Because you want to stay current with technology, but also, stimulate your mind.
+You need to stay current with technology while stimulating your mind.

-And to be very clear, I’m not talking about formal education when it comes to learning.
+And to be clear, I’m not referring to formal education for learning.
 Heck, I think formal engineering education needs reform.
 Rather, you need to self-study and have a hunger for knowledge.
 This is independent of any degree or paycheck.

-Important Note:complex projects may be offputting.
+Important Note: complex projects may be off-putting.
 But, they’re the best ways to learn as an engineer.
-You’ll dive down endless rabbit holes learning so much.
-So never turn down a complex project, when you have a supporting cast to assist you.
+You’ll dive down endless rabbit holes, uncovering things you never knew.

 #4 Hold yourself to the highest standard

 Don’t wait for someone to review your work and spot your mistakes.
 You may even think because you’re a young engineer, others will do the heavy lifting for you.
 Not the case!

 So, always aim to produce high-quality work.
 Then, carefully review your work to spot mistakes, and don’t be afraid to rework parts.
-Because your goal is to deliver the best work you can.
-This is a part of your code of ethics as an engineer you signed up for.
+Because your goal is to deliver the best possible product.
+This is a part of the code of ethics as an engineer you signed up for.

 Now the great thing is, the more you hold yourself accountable, the greater respect you’ll earn.
 You’ll then set the precedence for everyone around you to work amazingly well too.
 This creates winning cultures.

-When I first started working as an engineer, I didn’t ask as many questions as I should have.
-As a result, I had a lot of unnecessary frustrations and I made silly mistakes.
+When I first started work as an engineer, I didn’t ask as many questions as I should have.
+As a result, I had unnecessary frustrations, which lead to silly mistakes.
 All because I felt some of my questions were plain old stupid.
 I didn’t fully subscribe to the popular phrase,

 “There’s no such thing as a stupid question.”

 It’s important to realize, no engineer knows everything.
-But when grouped together, engineers collectively know A LOT.
-And this is why tapping into other engineers’ knowledge and experience is priceless.
+But when grouped together, engineers collectively know a lot.
+And this is why tapping into other engineers’ knowledge and experience is valuable.